Christian Kabasele: K.A.S. Eupen (second spell)

 On 16 August 2012, Kabasele re-joined his first team Eupen on a two-year contract.

 Kabasele made his Eupen debut, starting the whole game, in a 1–0 win against Dessel Sport in the opening game of the season.
 He then set up the club's first goal of the game, in a 2–1 loss against FC Brussels on 21 September 2012.
 After being absent on two occasions between September and October, Kabasele scored his first goal for Eupen, as well as, setting up the club's second goal of the game, in a 3–0 win against Westerlo on 2 November 2012.
 Three weeks later on 24 November 2012, he scored his second goal for Eupen, in a 3–2 win against Oudenaarde.
 His third goal for the club then came on 12 January 2013, in a 2–1 win against K.S.K.
 Heist.
-It wasn't until on 13 April 2013 when Kabasele scored his fourth goal for Eupen, in a 4–1 win against Oudenaarde.
+Kabasele scored his fourth goal for Eupen on 13 April 2013 in a 4–1 win against Oudenaarde.
 Although starting out of the defending position, he played in the striker position along the way, becoming a first team regular for the club.
-Despite being absent later in the 2012–13 season, Kabasele made twenty–seven appearances and scoring four times for Eupen.
+Despite being absent later in the 2012–13 season, Kabasele made 27 appearances and scored four times for Eupen.

 At the start of the 2013–14 season, Kabasele started the season well when he helped Eupen keep four clean sheets in the first five league matches of the season.
-It wasn't until on 18 October 2013 when he scored his first goal of the season, in a 1–1 draw against Lommel United.
+He scored his first goal of the season on 18 October 2013 in a 1–1 draw against Lommel United.
 His second goal of the season came on 8 February 2014, in a 2–0 win against ASV Geel.
 Kabasele continued to regain his first team place, playing in the centre–back position.
 Despite being absent at least seven occasions throughout the 2013–14 season, he went on to make twenty–nine appearances and scoring two times in all competitions.